 If the starter “doesn’t” work, you either have (1) a bad battery (very common), (2) a problem with the battery cable to the starter, (3) a problem with your battery ground cable (also very common), (4) some kind of loss of continuity from the ground cable to the starter (unlikely), (5) a faulty jumper (also unlikely) or (6) a bad starter.

 If the starter “does” work when you hotwire it, then your problem is elsewhere in the starter circuit.
 Then you get to search for the “bad” switch/relay/wire/connection – which is its “own set” of issues.
 Hopefully, this may provide some insights on how the starter works, and what to look for when it doesn’t.
 And provide some illumination and instruction on how to steal your riding buddy’s toaster.

 My thanks to Brian for his information.
-I have included it as an alternative to my rather simple one.
+I have included it as an alternative to my rather simple explanation.